Prehensile-tailed hutia: Taxonomy

-A subspecies, Mysateles prehensilis gundlachi (also known as Chapman's prehensile-tailed hutia or Gundlach's hutia) was previously considered a separate species (Mysateles gundlachi).
-The Isla De La Juventud tree hutia (M. p. meridionalis) was also previously considered a separate species, but was found to be a subspecies by phylogenetic studies.
+There are three subspecies: the nominate M. prehensilis prehensilis, the Isla De La Juventud tree hutia (M. p. meridionalis) and M. p. gundlachi (also known as Chapman's prehensile-tailed hutia or Gundlach's hutia), which is named in honor of Cuban naturalist Juan Gundlach.
+The latter was previously considered a separate species (Mysateles gundlachi).
+M. p. meridionalis was also previously considered a separate species, but was found to be a subspecies by phylogenetic studies.

 Genetics

 Its karyotype has 2n = 34 and FN = 54–56.

 Habitat and conservation

 The species is found in both primary and secondary forest.
 It is listed as near threatened on the IUCN Red List.
 Although locally common in some areas, it is in decline and is threatened by deforestation and habitat fragmentation.